 It is grown as a commercial crop for use in drugs and cosmetics - it has a diuretic and anti-depressant effect.

-These brightly colored annuals will flower abundantly from mid-summer.
+Nasturtiums are brightly colored annuals which will flower abundantly from mid-summer.

 They are peppery in taste and a good addition to summer salads.

 In Germany they are used as a herbal penicillin and if grown amongst veg, they protect against aphids, albeit they attract them - sacrificing themselves!

 Rosemary is a highly fragrant, evergreen shrub growing to around 5 feet with blue flowers in late spring and early summer.

 Culinary uses -all meat and poultry and strong seafood.

 Medicinal - digestion and circulation benefits.

 Cosmetic - hair rinse, darkens greying hair and can thicken thinning hair.